CURE Toenail Fungus for Less than $2.00 - Dr. Berg

 Iodine: An Inexpensive and Effective Solution

-As with all treatments, patience is key.
-It might take several weeks or months to see improvements - but don't lose heart.
-Consistency is king when using these home remedies.
+As with all treatments, patience is vital.
+It might take several weeks or months to see improvements.
+Remember that consistency is king when using these home remedies.

 Conclusion